 About Genna

 Genna Gurvich, a conceptual artist living in Baltimore, Maryland.
-He is a graduate of the Kiev Institute of Applied Arts and Design and holds a master's degree in System Design from the St. Petersburg Academy of Arts and Industrial Design (Russia).
+He is a graduate of the Kiev (Ukraine) Institute of Applied Arts and Design and holds a master's degree in System Design from the St. Petersburg Academy of Arts and Industrial Design (Russia).

 -